JohannesMerkt/docker-remote-vscode/README.md

 ## Background
 I needed this container to work remotely on a synology NAS with vscode.
 Unfortunatly the Remote SSH of vscode does not work with Synologys operating system.
 So I created this Ubuntu based container and mounted my files from Synology.

+## Important

+Obviously I dont take any responsibility for any breaking changes made on your system or loss of data.
+This repository is just a documentation of my findings so that I can easly reproduce my steps if needed.
+As a bonus I share it publicly to help others in a similar situation like me.
+You should definetly judge yourself if given information is correct and if you find a mistake or a better solution please share it with me :)

 ## Getting Started

 Since vscode uses ssh to connect to the server we need to have a user (root) with a password to connect to it.
 Within the Dockerfile I set a default password (root) that you should definetly change for security reasons!
 There are two ways to do it: